VGerris/asus-tuf-15-opencore/README.md

  ### Audio
  * KEXT required to enable Audio support : `AppleALC.kext`
- * Make sure you inject audio `layout-id = 11` in OpenCore
+ * Make sure you inject audio `layout-id = 17` in OpenCore - this is in the current config.plist

  ### ELAN Trackpad (TPAD)
  * Using the latest VoodooI2C as of now 2.6.3 with VoodooI2CHID
- * The touchpad works mostly fine, but the left button mostly works for dragging, sometimes for clicking
+ * The touchpad works mostly fine, but the buttons only work when the tochpad is touched. both buttons work as left button, so can be used for drag and drop.
- * right button is not working
- * occassionally there is some delay/tear
+ * occassionally there is some delay/tear, right click works by enabling double finger click

  ### Wifi & Bluetooth
- * In order to get Bluetooth and Wifi working, you can use the drivers from https://github.com/OpenIntelWireless/itlwm
+ * In order to get Bluetooth and Wifi working, you can use the drivers from https://github.com/OpenIntelWireless/itlwm for wifi
  * For bluetooth https://github.com/OpenIntelWireless/IntelBluetoothFirmware
  * For the UI, there is HeliPort: https://github.com/OpenIntelWireless/HeliPort
  * I like to hide the wireless icon for the builtin card, dozer is a great tool for that: https://github.com/Mortennn/Dozer